Brianvanwessel/JavaCodingChallenge/readme.md

 # Dependencies

-Dependencies used for thsi project are:
+Dependencies used for this project are:

 - Spring Boot 2.6.2
 - Java 17.0.1
-- Spring initializr was used to generate project.
+- Spring initializr was used to generate the project.

 # How to Run